Tittabawassee River

 Significant communities on or near the Tittabawassee River include Saginaw, Midland, and Sanford.
 At Edenville, the river was impounded by the hydroelectric Edenville Dam to create Wixom Lake.
-It was also impounded by a hydroelectric dam in Sanford to create Sanford Lake prior to the dam failures and resulting flooding on May 19, 2020.
+It was also impounded by the Sanford hydroelectric dam in Sanford to create Sanford Lake prior to the dam failures and resulting flooding on May 19, 2020.
 In Saginaw County, the river flows through Tittabawassee Township, which is named for the river and contains the unincorporated community of Freeland.

 The main river is 72.4 mi long and drains an area of 2471 sqmi.

 Floods

 On May 19, 2020, the Edenville Dam failed, followed by the Sanford Dam downstream being overtopped and a dike breaking at Poseyville, resulting in major flooding in Midland County.
 10,000 people were evacuated including a seniors home and a few hospital patients.
 Two emergency shelters had to be relocated due to flooding and electrical power losses.
 Floodwater entered the Dow Chemical plant, forcing its shutdown and mixing with its containment ponds, leading to concern over pollution.
 The next day, water levels were predicted to reach 38 feet: four feet higher than the flood of 1986.
 National Guard units and a FEMA team were brought in to assist.